warut-vijit/ms-exe/README.md

 ### About This Project

 This project contains the main game executable, written in Python for use alongside the Ren'Py Launcher.
 More info on Ren'Py can be found [here](https://www.renpy.org/).
 Drag the containing folder into the Ren'Py Launcher folder in order to launch it.
+Or, if you clone it using the desktop app, you can specify the target folder to clone into.

 NOTE: PLEASE MAKE REVISION CHANGES IN THE GITHUB FOLDER.